ksamuk/rehh_helper/README.md

 Where:

---chrom = name of a chromosome
+- chrom = name of a chromosome
---pos1 = first physical position
+- pos1 = first physical position
---pos2 = second physical position
+- pos2 = second physical position
---gen1 = first map position (cM)
+- gen1 = first map position (cM)
---gen2 = second map position (cM)
+- gen2 = second map position (cM)
---rate = recombination rate (cM/MB)
+- rate = recombination rate (cM/MB)

 Implictly, this also requires your VCF to be reference-based and your genetic map to correspond to the genomic coordinates in your VCF.